Garfield's Thanksgiving: Plot

 In the kitchen, Jon is faced with a still frozen turkey and admits defeat in his attempt to cook dinner.
 Garfield manages to convince Jon to call Grandma, who arrives seconds later and shoos Jon out of the kitchen.
 As Jon distracts Liz by giving her a history lesson about Thanksgiving (and Liz dozes off), Grandma proceeds to cook the meal: she cuts the still-frozen turkey into slices with a chainsaw, adds white sauce then batters and deep fries the slices into croquettes, after which she prepares sweet potatoes by covering them with butter, brown sugar and marshmallows, finishing with "split-second cranberry sauce" (from the can) and pumpkin pie.
 Once everything is ready, Grandma tells Garfield that Liz couldn't have found a better man than Jon and that she'd better not blow it, then asks Garfield to eat a piece of pie for her as she leaves.

 Garfield tells Jon and Liz that everything is ready, and they all proceed into the dining room to eat.
 Afterwards, Liz declares that it was a wonderful meal and agrees to come back next year, then thanks Jon for inviting her with a kiss on the cheek.
 Once Liz leaves, Jon, Garfield and Odie declare it was a great day and they're thankful for Grandma.
 They decide to head out for a walk to work off the meal, but Odie is too bloated from overeating to get off the couch.
-Jon immediately puts Odie on a diet, and Garfield gleefully torments Odie into doing push-ups as payback for yesterday.
+Jon immediately puts Odie on a diet, and Garfield assumes the persona of a drill sergeant and gleefully torments Odie into doing push-ups as payback for yesterday.